 Beautiful Ljubljana may not be the most obvious destination for Norwegians on a city break, but it should be.
 This is undoubtedly one of Europe’s most charming and romantic cities.
 Residents often describe life in Ljubljana as being on a constant holiday trip.
 It is comfortable, exciting, safe and friendly.

-The capital of Slovenia has a population of no more than 280,000 people.
+According to Abbreviation Finder, the capital of Slovenia has a population of no more than 280,000 people.
 The city is located in the middle of the small country bordering Italy, Hungary, Croatia and Austria.
 There is evidence that people lived where Ljubljana now stands, as early as antiquity.
 The city was an important trading center both when the Habsburgs ruled in the Middle Ages, and later as part of the Austro-Hungarian dual monarchy.

 Therefore, you should take a trip to Ljubljana